ministryofjustice/laa-assess-a-claim-frontend/README.md

 ### E2E Testing with Playwright

-This project uses [Playwright](https://playwright.dev/) for end-to-end testing.
+- We use [Playwright](https://playwright.dev/) for end-to-end testing.
 Playwright provides reliable end-to-end testing for modern web apps.

 - E2E tests run from the `tests/e2e/` directory
   - Run E2E tests with `yarn test:e2e`
+  - The naming convention for test files is is `*.spec.ts`.

 #### Running Tests Locally